ihsoft/KSPDev/README.md

 # KSPDev - Mods and tools for KSP modders

-_The only version existing for now is pre-lrease 0.10.1.0.
-Though, the existing functionality is not expected to change.
-It's highly expected to be extended with new methods/abilities._

 ## Licensing

 All code is disributed under "[Public Domain license](https://en.wikipedia.org/wiki/Public_domain)".
 In other words, you can do